 Macquarie's remuneration approach has been a key driver of our sustained success as an international organisation.
 Staff are motivated to grow businesses over the medium to long-term, taking accountability for all decisions and their accompanying risk management, customer, economic and reputational consequences.
 This approach has been fundamental in ensuring we can continue to attract, motivate and retain exceptional, entrepreneurial and ethical people across the global markets in which we operate.
-It is characterised by an emphasis on performance-based remuneration, profit share determined based on a range of financial and non-financial factors and significant retention with long deferral periods.
+It is characterised by an emphasis on performance-based remuneration, profit share determined based on a range of financial and non-financial factors and retaining a significant proportion of performance-based remuneration to enable risk outcomes to be considered over a long period.

 Macquarie's remuneration framework works as an integrated whole.
 An individual's remuneration comprises fixed remuneration, profit share and, for Executive Committee members (our Executive Key Management Personnel (KMP)), Performance Share Units.
-Macquarie retains a percentage of certain individuals' annual profit share allocation (retained profit share) which is invested in a combination of Macquarie shares under the Macquarie Group Employee Retained Equity Plan and Macquarie-managed fund equity.
+Macquarie retains a percentage of each individuals' annual profit share allocation (retained profit share) above a certain threshold.
+This is invested in a combination of Macquarie ordinary shares under the Macquarie Group Employee Retained Equity Plan and Macquarie-managed fund equity.